Woven Threads - Handcrafted Ceremonies. Wedding and Funeral Celebrant and Officiant serving Guelph, Toronto and area

 RSS Feed

-christine@woven-threads.ca 519-823-0038
+[email protected] 519-823-0038

 Based in Guelph, serving surrounding areas including Elora, Fergus, Kitchener, Waterloo, Cambridge, Hamilton, and Toronto.

-Photo used under Creative Commons from Drew de F Fawkes
+Photo from Drew de F Fawkes